dart-lang/test/pkgs/test/doc/json_reporter.md

   // Whether all tests succeeded (or were skipped).
   //
-  // Will be `null` if the test runner was close before all tests completed
+  // Will be `null` if the test runner was closed before all tests completed
   // running.
   bool? success;
 }